monk-afk/sf_formspec/Tutorial.md

 })
 ```

-The `make_formspec` function surrounds your formspec with SFINV's formspec code.
+The `make_formspec` function surrounds your formspec with SFS's formspec code.
 The fourth parameter, currently set as `true`, determines whether the
 player's inventory is shown.